 Becoming a Site

 Pre-K programs in Durham County can apply for Durham PreK through our Request for Application (RFA) process.
 The application period for the 2020-2022 school years is now closed.
 You can visit the Become a Site page for the Archived 2020-2022 NC Pre-K Application and Durham PreK Application Addendum.

 A nonconflicting committee reviews all submitted applications using a scoring rubric based on NC Pre-K Standards and the Durham PreK Standards and Policies.

 If you are interested in Durham PreK but do not currently meet the requirements to apply, please consider applying for Durham PreK Technical Assistance (TA) Capacity Building.
 TA Capacity Building partners TA Specialists with child care programs to provide ongoing professional development opportunities and coaching on classroom practices.
-The goal of TA Capacity Building is to support community based early education programs in their work towards meeting the Durham PreK standards.
+The goal is to support community based early education programs in their work towards meeting the Durham PreK standards.

 How much does Durham PreK Technical Assistance Capacity Building cost?

 Programs receiving TA Capacity Building will not incur any monetary costs, but programs will need to commit to making quality improvement a priority.
 This requires investing time and actively engaging in the professional development process.
 Durham PreK TA services are funded through Durham County Government.